mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 Commands
 --------

-A command usually does not return any value, but instead, it processes the arguments it’s given.
+A command usually does not return any value, but instead, it processes the arguments it's given.
 In a command, every argument is separated by a space. $0 will contain the total number of arguments passed to that alias. $N (where N is a number 1 to $0) will contain the arguments.
 For example:

 .. code:: text